Gagan5278/ViperGenerator/README.md

 Go to Application folder, browse to the Xcode application icon.
 Right-click it and choose 'Show Package Contents'.
 Then browse to:
 `Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/iOS/Application` and add "Module VIPER.xctemplate" file.
 Now you can find your template in Xcode.

+Now Create a new file from Xcode, you will have below

 <img width="937" alt="Screenshot" src="https://user-images.githubusercontent.com/2304583/71085762-e34a4200-21a0-11ea-80f3-d0fe8dc0b896.png">